 There are a number of ways you can do this, some of the ways you can optimise Instagram for your business include:

 - Reels: According to Instagram, “Reels in Explore offers anyone the chance to become a creator on Instagram and reach new audiences on a global stage.”
 Reels are a way for you to share 3 – 30 seconds videos with soundtracks.
-The feature lets you edit videos with different effects, texts and audio.
+The feature lets you edit videos with different effects, texts, and audio.
 You can check our tips on how to leverage Reels for business Here

 - Stories: Stories are another awesome way to sell your brand.
 Don’t just dump things on there because… you know, stories.
 Create an actual story.
 Take your followers on a journey.
 Build an experience.
-There are several effects you can use and other things you can do on stories like polls and questions about your product and services or just for feedback, quizzes to see how much they know and follow you, countdown to a new product launch.
+There are several effects you can use and other things you can do on stories like polls and questions about your product and services or just for feedback, quizzes to see how much they know and follow you, the countdown to a new product launch.
 Etc. There are a lot of ways you can use stories to educate, inform, entertain, and build engagement and by extension, a viable brand.

 - Highlights: Highlights are most likely the first thing your visitors see when they visit your page.
 They’re a window to your brand where people can take a sneak peek.
 Create captivating highlights that help people know you, catch up with you, and relate with your brand in the shortest time possible.
-Possible sections you can have on your highlights are FAQs, Reviews, Service offerings, New products/services, brand updates, trivias, etc. This helps visitors quickly get information about you without looking too hard or coming to your DMs.
+Possible sections you can have on your highlights are FAQs, Reviews, Service offerings, New products/services, brand updates, trivia, etc. This helps visitors quickly get information about you without looking too hard or coming to your DMs.

 - Outlook: Designs are a good way to attract prospects.
 Many businesses now take time to beautify and build their Instagram grid in such a way that makes the page very appealing and keeps people scrolling down.
-If your page looks like a dump site, you might just have succeeded in sending prospects away.
+If your page looks like a dumpsite, you might just have succeeded in sending prospects away.
 You want to create and build a page that is soothing to the aesthetic senses.

 - Content: is king.
 Designs can attract people, but what keeps them?
 It’s your content.
 Create exciting and engaging content and back them up with solid captions.
 On captions, remember to keep them short, simple, and include possible CTA; whether you want them to click on the link in your bio, or to comment/share responses.